OAS Calculator Canada — Estimate Your Monthly Old Age Security Payment

 Frequently Asked Questions

-If your annual net income exceeds approximately $90997 (2026) OAS is reduced by 15 cents for every dollar above the threshold.
-Full clawback occurs at approximately $148000+ income meaning you receive no OAS.
-To minimize clawback: use TFSA withdrawals (not counted as income) time RRSP/RRIF withdrawals to stay below the threshold and split pension income with your spouse.
+If your annual net income exceeds approximately $90997 in 2026 your OAS is reduced (clawed back) by 15 cents for every dollar above this threshold.
+Full clawback occurs at roughly $148000+ meaning you receive no OAS at all.
+To minimize or avoid the clawback: use TFSA withdrawals instead of RRSP/RRIF (TFSA withdrawals are not counted as income) split eligible pension income with your spouse time large RRSP withdrawals for lower-income years and consider pension income splitting on your tax return.

-Can I defer OAS for a higher payment?
+Should I defer OAS to age 70 for a higher payment?

 Related Calculators